 Our approach is different in the sense that we transform the Schur positivity problem into the positivity problem of a virtual character in the BGG category $\mathcal{O}$ and then use classical BGG resolution to prove the positivity.
-It also allows us to give a new proof of the Jacobi-Trudi identity \eqref{GJK}.
+It also allows us to give a new proof of the Jacobi--Trudi identity \eqref{GJK}.
 Actually, we can derive it from the Weyl character formula, as illustrated in subsequent sections.

-With Candice X. T. Zhang, we observed that truncations of the Jacobi-Trudi expansion of a skew Schur polynomial seem to share similar convexity of Schur polynomials, see \cite{huh2022logarithmic}.
-Specifically, we have checked that for partitions $\mu$ with less than or equal to 9 boxes, all \emph{normalized} truncations of the Jacobi-Trudi expansion of a Schur polynomial $g_{\mu / \emptyset}^{k}$ are \emph{Lorentzian}.
+We observed that truncations of the Jacobi--Trudi expansion of a skew Schur polynomial seem to share similar convexity of Schur polynomials, see \cite{huh2022logarithmic}.
+Specifically, with Candice X. T. Zhang, we have checked that for partitions $\mu$ and $\nu$ with $|\mu|+|\nu| \leq 9$, all \emph{normalized} truncations of the Jacobi--Trudi expansion of a skew Schur polynomial $g_{\mu / \nu}^{k}$ are \emph{Lorentzian}.
 It would be interesting to see whether our approach can be used to understand the Lorentzian property for the skew Schur polynomials, see \cite{huh2022logarithmic}*{Conjecture 19}.

 The remaining part of this paper is organized as follows.
 In Section \ref{sect-prel}, we provide preliminary results on the BGG category $\mathcal{O}$ and the classical BGG resolution.
-In Section \ref{sect-main}, we first give a new interpretation of Kostka numbers in the BGG category $\mathcal{O}$, and then leave the world of symmetric functions and use Verma module characters to prove the Jacobi-Trudi identity and Theorem \ref{thm1}.
+In Section \ref{sect-main}, we first give a new interpretation of Kostka numbers in the BGG category $\mathcal{O}$, and then leave the world of symmetric functions and use Verma module characters to prove the Jacobi--Trudi identity and Theorem \ref{thm1}.